elindgren/about/README.md

 # Welcome!

-This is the source code for my [About page](https://elindgren.github.io/about/), made in React and hosted on GitHub Pages!
+This is the source code for my [About page](https://elindgren.github.io/about/), made with React and hosted on GitHub Pages!